lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 This registry has been initially populated with the values in {{table-edhoc-well-known-app-profiles}}.

-## EDHOC Endpoint Identity Types Registry ## {#iana-edhoc-endpoint-identity-types}

-IANA is requested to create a new "EDHOC Endpoint Identity Types" registry within the "Ephemeral Diffie-Hellman Over COSE (EDHOC)" registry group defined in {{RFC9528}}.

-The registration policy is either "Private Use", "Standards Action with Expert Review", or "Specification Required" per {{Section 4.6 of RFC8126}}.
-"Expert Review" guidelines are provided in {{iana-expert-review}}.

-All assignments according to "Standards Action with Expert Review" are made on a "Standards Action" basis per {{Section 4.9 of RFC8126}}, with Expert Review additionally required per {{Section 4.5 of RFC8126}}.
-The procedure for early IANA allocation of Standards Track code points defined in {{RFC7120}} also applies.
-When such a procedure is used, IANA will ask the designated expert(s) to approve the early allocation before registration.
-In addition, WG chairs are encouraged to consult the expert(s) early during the process outlined in {{Section 3.1 of RFC7120}}.

-The columns of this registry are:

-* Name: This field contains the name of the EDHOC endpoint identity type.

-* CBOR Label: The value to be used to identify this EDHOC endpoint identity type.
-These values MUST be unique.
-The value can be a positive integer or a negative integer.
-Different ranges of values use different registration policies {{RFC8126}}.
-Integer values from -24 to 23 are designated as "Standards Action With Expert Review".
-Integer values from -65536 to -25 and from 24 to 65535 are designated as "Specification Required".
-Integer values smaller than -65536 and greater than 65535 are marked as "Private Use".

-* Description: This field contains a short description of the EDHOC endpoint identity type.

-* Reference: This field contains a pointer to the public specification for the EDHOC endpoint identity type.

-This registry has been initially populated with the values in {{table-edhoc-endpoint-identity-types}}.

-## EDHOC Transports Registry ## {#iana-edhoc-transports}

-IANA is requested to create a new "EDHOC Transports" registry within the "Ephemeral Diffie-Hellman Over COSE (EDHOC)" registry group defined in {{RFC9528}}.

-The registration policy is either "Private Use", "Standards Action with Expert Review", or "Specification Required" per {{Section 4.6 of RFC8126}}.
-"Expert Review" guidelines are provided in {{iana-expert-review}}.

-All assignments according to "Standards Action with Expert Review" are made on a "Standards Action" basis per {{Section 4.9 of RFC8126}}, with Expert Review additionally required per {{Section 4.5 of RFC8126}}.
-The procedure for early IANA allocation of Standards Track code points defined in {{RFC7120}} also applies.
-When such a procedure is used, IANA will ask the designated expert(s) to approve the early allocation before registration.
-In addition, WG chairs are encouraged to consult the expert(s) early during the process outlined in {{Section 3.1 of RFC7120}}.

-The columns of this registry are:

-* Transport ID: The value to be used to identify this means for transporting EDHOC messages.
-These values MUST be unique.
-The value can be a positive integer or a negative integer.
-Different ranges of values use different registration policies {{RFC8126}}.
-Integer values from -24 to 23 are designated as "Standards Action With Expert Review".
-Integer values from -65536 to -25 and from 24 to 65535 are designated as "Specification Required".
-Integer values smaller than -65536 and greater than 65535 are marked as "Private Use".

-* Name: This field contains the name of the means for transporting EDHOC messages.

-* Description: This field contains a short description of the means used for transporting EDHOC messages.

-* Reference: This field contains a pointer to the public specification for the means used for transporting EDHOC messages.

-This registry has been initially populated with the values in {{table-edhoc-transports}}.

 ## Expert Review Instructions ## {#iana-expert-review}

-"Standards Action with Expert Review" and "Specification Required" are two of the registration policies defined for the IANA registries established in this document.
+"Standards Action with Expert Review" and "Specification Required" are two of the registration policies defined for the IANA registry established in this document.
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason so they should be given substantial latitude.

 Expert reviewers should take into consideration the following points:

 * Clarity and correctness of registrations.
 Experts are expected to check the clarity of purpose and use of the requested entries.
-Experts need to make sure that the object of registration (i.e., an EDHOC application profile, an EDHOC endpoint identity type, or a means for transporting EDHOC messages) is clearly defined in the corresponding specification.
+Experts need to make sure that the object of registration is clearly defined in the corresponding specification.
 Entries that do not meet these objective of clarity and completeness must not be registered.

 * Point squatting should be discouraged.
 Reviewers are encouraged to get sufficient information for registration requests to ensure that the usage is not going to duplicate one that is already registered and that the point is likely to be used in deployments.
 The zones tagged as "Private Use" are intended for testing purposes and closed environments.
 Code points in other ranges should not be assigned for testing.